 February 27, 2012

 Notice that pungent, musty odor in your car?
 If your car seats or carpets have been previously soaked with snow or rain, then you didn’t have the chance to dry them thoroughly (as what usually happens in stormy or snowy weather), there’s a huge chance that the lingering musty odor comes from mildew.
 So how to remove mildew smell in your vehicle?

 There are effective ways on how to remove mildew smell, or at least, minimize it.
 How?
 Read on and find out.

-Steps to Remove Mildew Odor from Car
+5 Steps to Remove Mildew Smell from a Car